VisionEval/VisionEval-Docs/user_guide/01-getting-started.Rmd

         – VisionEval State-Level Model

     <br/>
     Instructions and tutorials for configuring these models are presented in the model-specific tutorials elsewhere in [this book](https://visioneval.org/book), which is your entry point to a wealth of documentation on the VisionEval models.

 2. Develop a *Base Model* for the region under analysis.
 The Base Model specifies:
-    -   **Model Geography** (zone structure), reported as Marea (metropolitan area), AZones (county-sized), and BZones (census-tract-sized) and related configuration files
+    -   **Model Geography** (zone structure), reported as Marea (metropolitan area), AZones (county-sized), and BZones (often census-tract-sized or could be related to Traffic Analysis Zones in other travel demand models) and related configuration files
-    -   **Base and Future Years** to be evaluated for each scenario (e.g. 2019 and 2050)
+    -   **Base and Future Years** to be evaluated for each scenario (e.g., 2019 and 2050)
     -   **Local Data Files** describing Base Scenario conditions in the region (including both observed base year data, and estimates of future year conditions with no scenario policies applied)